eljefe303030/Melius/README.md

 A. The Roverhaul mod requires enough space in your cargo hold.
 Make space or change the option in the Gameplay settings menu.

+**Q. I get an "invalid file attributes found" error message when launching.**

+A. This is because you have used Vortex and it has created a symlink to your Documents folder.
+You can stil run the list without any issue but the message will appear everytime you launch it.
+Either remove the symlink or change the following setting within Mod Organizer 2 *Settings>Plugins>BasicDiagnosePlugin>rightpanel:check_fileattributes=false* this won't fix the issue but will stop the error message from appearing.

 ## Support
 Use the [Discord server](https://discord.gg/ZyakMg7CGN)